krotovic/netlify-plugin-dotenv/README.md

 ## Usage

-You can just add this plugin to your Netlify configuration either by installing in the dashboard or including in your config file like this:
+You can just add this plugin to your Netlify configuration by including in your config file like this:

 ```toml
 # netlify.toml